 Backstory: I grew up with a den full of books, a chessboard, and my Dad's desk used for running a publishing company and balancing the checkbook.
 And Dad's pipe.
-I grew up with these 1000s of books and when, in 1990, my parents separated, I sensed these would never be seen again and I'd grown up without a TV, this was my childhood collection.
-I began a nightly ritual of grabbing a glass of wine and reading the cover, possibly the inside flap, and possibly the first page - of each book on the shelves.
+I grew up with these 1000s of books, and when, in 1990, my parents separated, I sensed these would never be seen again, and I'd grown up without a TV; this was my childhood collection.
+I began a nightly ritual of grabbing a glass of wine and reading the cover, possibly the inside flap and the first page - of each book on the shelves.
 It took me three weeks.
-I took two that were dear to my future.
+I took two books that were dear to my future.

 Only ONE held onto me for the rest of my life...

 I took God & The New Physics by Paul Davies to explain the subatomic world.
 One read is all it takes, and you cannot go back to believing our world is all basketballs, buses, and bitcoin.
 Something far too intricate and complicated is lying below the surface to be dismissed once you've seen it.
 And then I reread it.

 And then I followed up with every printed book on either theology or physics, particularly layperson science in an age when the academics were finally reaching back to explain what was happening in physics.
 I encountered the ecstatic musings one finds when confronted with the quantum realm and why it's so damn consuming.